dauheeIRL/GettingAndCleaningDataProject/README.md

 ###no additional libraries will be installed or required to run

+###Data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip as specified by will be required in your working directory

 ###all significant operations in the code have been commented in order to clarify how it works.
 ###there are a number of improvements that could be made if desired such as error handling and performance